mikkelertbjerg/gRPC-vs-REST/README.md

 **Contract First**

 gRPC is strictly [contract first](https://en.wikipedia.org/wiki/Design_by_contract) which is a design approach that works esecially well in larger development teams.
-It also excells when developing microservices, as a contract has exsist, before any actual implementations can be done.
+It also excels when developing microservices, as a contract has exsist, before any actual implementations can be done.
 The contract is deisgned in the [.proto file](https://developers.google.com/protocol-buffers), which is also where gRPC gains some of its speed from, seeing as .proto files are...

 **Strongly typed**

-As a biproduct of a strongly typed proto file, which is used as contract between client and server, but also used as an extensible mechanism for [serialzing](https://en.wikipedia.org/wiki/Serialization) structured data.
+As a byproduct of a strongly typed proto file, which is used as contract between client and server, but also used as an extensible mechanism for [serializing](https://en.wikipedia.org/wiki/Serialization) structured data.

 ## Setting up the gRPC project
 For the gRPC architecture we use the same as the rest, we have a client and a server running locally.
 The client calls the methods exposed by the proto file.
-The method then gets executed on the server and query the database, once the data has been obtained it replies back to the client.
+The method then gets executed on the server and query the database, once the data has been obtained it replies to the client.
 When the client has received all the data, we stop and log the time elapsed since the call started.

 ![gRPC Architecture](Graphics/grpc_architecture.png)

 ### Sample project and metrics
-If you want to replicate this experiment yourself database setup can be found [here](https://github.com/mikkelertbjerg/gRPC-vs-REST/tree/master/Database-scripts) and sourcecode for the grpc-project can be found [here](https://github.com/mikkelertbjerg/gRPC-vs-REST/tree/master/https://github.com/mikkelertbjerg/gRPC-vs-REST/tree/master/GrpcProject)
+If you want to replicate this experiment yourself database setup can be found [here](https://github.com/mikkelertbjerg/gRPC-vs-REST/tree/master/Database-scripts) and source code for the grpc-project can be found [here](https://github.com/mikkelertbjerg/gRPC-vs-REST/tree/master/https://github.com/mikkelertbjerg/gRPC-vs-REST/tree/master/GrpcProject)

 Running our setup yielded us these results:
 ![gRPC Results](Graphics/grpc_average.png)